In this newsletter, and at Stoa in general, we talk a lot about systems and systems thinking.

 Vendors who have been treated fairly are more likely to extend credit, supply at short notice, accept longer delays in payments, or deliver on priority.

-Trust is a buffer that offers system-level flexibility.
+Trust is a buffer that offers system-level resilience.
+Where plans fail, trust delivers.

 But trust is costly to obtain, precisely because it needs you to leave some money on the table, literally or metaphorically.
-And you earn it by going out of your way and doing things and engaging in generous acts that are inefficient and come at a cost.
+And you earn it by going out of your way and doing things and engaging in inefficient, generous acts that come at a cost.

 But this buffer of trust you build usually repays the favour by aligning people to do what a business needs at the moment, even if the changes occur at really short notice.